 Pressure canning is required for non-acidic foods including many vegetables like beans and potatoes.
 A pressure canner (as opposed to a pressure cooker) is required for canning these items, and it is recommended to have some water-bath canning experience under your belt before purchasing and using a pressure canner.
 But the versatility a pressure canner brings to the home storage kitchen is worth its weight in gold.
 After the food is canned, they can be stored on the shelf until ready to pop open and eat.

-There are several ways to dry food, and dehydrating (drying) food is arguably the most efficient, and oldest, method of food preservation.
-The secret to good drying includes heating the food so the moisture is eliminated quickly enough to not affect food flavor, but not at a temperature that is so hot that it cooks the food.
+Dehydrating (drying) food is arguably the most efficient, and oldest, method of food preservation.
+There are several ways to dry food, and the secret to good drying includes heating the food so the moisture is eliminated quickly enough to not affect food flavor, but not at a temperature that is so hot that it cooks the food.
 Air circulation is also paramount when it comes to properly drying foods as it carries the moisture away from the food.

 Dried food can come in many forms — from fruit leathers to dried veggies — and they all can be dried using the power of the sun (which New Mexicans have in spades), electric dehydrators, or the oven.
 For solar dehydration, you can dry food outside in full sun on racks covered with screening to protect from insects and birds, or build a solar dehydrator like the one provided in this great article “Indirect, Through-Pass, Solar Food Dryer.”

 Electric food dehydrators can, of course, be purchased, and cost anywhere between $30 to $260, but we’ve used $30 models with great success in the past.
 You can also use your oven to dehydrate foods, though this method can be tricky as ovens can run too warm.
 The oven should be about 140F and the oven door should remain open the entire time to allow moisture to escape.
 And since ovens frequently don’t hold the temperature accurately, the use of an oven thermometer (and frequent checking) is advised.